DauntingDruid/cerebra-ui/Readme_Security.md

 ## Overview

 CerebraUI uses **Cloudflare Turnstile** to verify that a human is signing in.
-The Turnstile widget appears on the Sign-In page, and the backend validates each token using your **Turnstile secret key**.
+The Turnstile widget appears on the Sign-In page and the backend validates each token using your **Turnstile secret key**.

 ---